LambdaGaming/GAuto/README.md

 If you want to interface with this addon through Lua, see the [documentation](dev.md) for hooks, functions, and other things you can use.

 # Compatibilities
- - Photon Legacy is fully compatible.
-Both the HUD and default controls were designed to avoid conflicts with it.
+ - Photon Legacy - Fully compatible.
+The HUD and default controls were designed to avoid conflicts with it.
- - Photon 2 is mostly compatible.
-The HUD will not overlap, but seat switching and ejection are disabled on Photon 2 vehicles due to how the controls are setup.
-All other controls should not conflict.
+ - Photon 2 - Mostly compatible.
+Seat switching and ejection are disabled on Photon 2 vehicles due to how the controls are setup.
- - Simfphys and LVS vehicles are fully compatible.
-Nothing should conflict, and the spikestrip will pop tires from both systems.
+ - Simfphys and LVS vehicles - Fully compatible.
+GAuto will not interfere with these systems, and the spikestrip will pop tires from both.
- - VFire is supported.
+ - VFire - Fully compatible.
 For the best destruction effects, it's recommended you have it installed.
- - DarkRP is fully compatible.
+ - DarkRP - Fully compatible.
 The door lock status of vehicles is properly synced when using keys, an alarm will sound when lock picking a vehicle, and passengers will be ejected when using a battering ram on a vehicle.
- - Sligwolf's vehicles are compatible but blacklisted, meaning they can be installed alongside GAuto without any issues, but they won't use any GAuto features.
+ - Sligwolf's Vehicles - Compatible but unsupported.
+They can be installed alongside GAuto without any issues, but they won't use any GAuto features.
- - Other vehicle systems such as VCMod, SVMod, and Vehicle Damage 2 are NOT compatible.
+ - VCMod, SVMod, Vehicle Damage 2, Etc - NOT compatible.
 They will likely interfere with GAuto and cause various systems to break.

 # Issues & Pull Requests
  If you would like to contribute to this repository by creating an issue or pull request, please refer to the [contributing guidelines.](https://lambdagaming.github.io/contributing.html)

 # Credits
-- [Simfphys Base](https://github.com/Blu-x92/simfphys_base) - Reference for coding various systems including passenger seats and particle effects.
+- [Simfphys Base](https://github.com/Blu-x92/simfphys_base) - Reference for how to implement the passenger seat and particle effect systems.
 - Valve - Particle effects
 - SGM - Feature suggestions